cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 -   In this mode you can edit attributes with fast navigation between objects and frames using keyboard.
-Press ``Shift+Enter`` shortcut to enter AAMode.
+Press ``Shift+Enter`` shortcut to enter the AAMode.
 After that, you can change attributes using a keyboard.

     ![](static/documentation/images/image023.jpg)